 Those with surgery complications develop vision problems that cannot be fully corrected using glasses or soft contact lenses, as their newly shaped cornea often causes the lenses to easily dislodge.
 For those people, scleral lenses are the ideal option for clear and comfortable vision.

 Have you experienced complications following your laser eye surgery?
 Speak with Dr. Jelita Green-Dathorne at Gulf Coast Vision Center, Inc to find out how scleral lenses can help you see clearly and comfortably again.

 Why Wear Specialty Contact Lenses For Post-Surgery Complications?

 Post-LASIK, Post-PRK, and Post-RK patients with eye complications tend to experience poor, distorted vision, resulting in an inability to wear standard contact lenses due to their sensitive cornea.
 In fact, attempting to wear soft contact lenses can be extremely painful and can further damage the cornea.

-The safest and best option is to wear scleral lenses, as they correct astigmatism, farsightedness and are perfectly safe on corneas.
+The safest and best option is to wear scleral lenses, as they correct astigmatism, farsightedness and hyperopia, and are perfectly safe on corneas.
 Our patients who got fitted for custom-designed scleral lenses report feeling thrilled with how sharp and comfortable their vision has become.

 For more information or to book a consultation, contact Gulf Coast Vision Center, Inc today.Our practice serves patients from Houston, SugarLand, Bellaire, and Missouri City, TX and surrounding communities.